 When someone is applying for a specific license with OFAC, they wish to engage in a specific transaction involving sanctions that are not otherwise authorized pursuant to an exemption or general license.
-In some situations, people need to close bank accounts that they have in sanctioned countries or wind down economic activities involving a sanctioned target.
-Another common transaction is the sale of a business or stocks, or other investments that people might have acquired either lawfully or unlawfully involving sanctions.
+In some situations, individuals need to close bank accounts they have in sanctioned countries or wind down economic activities involving a sanctioned target.
+Another common transaction is the sale of a business, stocks, or other investments that someone might have acquired involving sanctions.
 Since the country is now under sanctions, they need to ask for permission from OFAC to dispose of these assets or otherwise engage in those kinds of transactions.
 Read on to learn more about what goes into applying for a specific license with OFAC, as well as the ways a skilled OFAC lawyer could offer you their assistance today.

-Process of Filing a Specific License
+Process of Applying for a Specific License with OFAC

 Unlike a court case, when filing for a specific license there is no hearing.
 It is an application process that is filed either online or via mail through a letter to OFAC.
 The process is substantially similar to preparing a request for interpretive guidance, where someone gathers the information regarding the proposed transaction first.
 Next, they draft a license application in letter form and submit that application to OFAC.

 Evidence and Documentation